 - Climate and weather affect every aspect of our lives.

-- The new property tax law won’t directly affect us.
+- The new property tax law will not directly affect us.

-- Stress and tiredness affect your powers of concentration.
+- Stress and tiredness affect your ability to concentrate.

-- Will this affect the value of my shares?
+- Will this decision affect the value of my shares?

 When to Use Effect